Containers

 High CPU or memory usage?
 This might indicate an inefficient query, memory leak, or a need to scale up to larger containers.
 Check your app code and consider upgrading container size from Plans.

-One container consistently lagging?
-Sometimes individual containers can get into a bad state.
+One container consistently using more resources?
+Sometimes individual containers get into a bad state.
 Try restarting your app from the Overview page.
 This usually clears up transient issues.

 Container Count: Single vs Multiple